zachasme/h3-pg/docs/api.md

 *Since v3.6.1*

-Returns true if A containts B
+Returns true if A containts B.